2001–02 Minnesota Timberwolves season

 The 2001–02 Minnesota Timberwolves season was the 13th season for the Minnesota Timberwolves in the National Basketball Association.
 The Timberwolves were able to re-sign free agent Joe Smith during the off-season, with Smith arriving from the Detroit Pistons, where he played the previous season.
 In addition, the team also signed free agent Gary Trent.

-The Timberwolves won nine of their first ten games of the regular season, which led them to a 28–9 start as of January 15, 2002, but started to slow down a bit holding a 33–16 record at the All-Star break.
-Terrell Brandon sustained a knee injury after 32 games, and was out for the remainder of the season, as the team suffered a 7-game losing streak in March.
+With the return of Smith, the Timberwolves won nine of their first ten games of the regular season, which led them to a 28–9 start as of January 15, 2002, but started to slow down holding a 33–16 record at the All-Star break.
+Terrell Brandon sustained a knee injury after 32 games, and was out for the remainder of the season, as the team suffered a seven-game losing streak in March.
 At mid-season, the team traded Dean Garrett to the Golden State Warriors in exchange for second-year center Marc Jackson, and signed free agent Robert Pack in March.
-The Timberwolves finished in third place in the Midwest Division with a solid 50–32 record, earned the fifth seed in the Western Conference, and qualified for the NBA playoffs for the sixth consecutive year.
+The Timberwolves finished in third place in the Midwest Division with a solid 50–32 record, and earned the fifth seed in the Western Conference; the team qualified for the NBA playoffs for the sixth consecutive year.

-Kevin Garnett continued to establish himself as one of the top players in the NBA, averaging 21.2 points, 12.1 rebounds, 5.2 assists and 1.6 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
-In addition, Wally Szczerbiak averaged 18.7 points and 4.8 rebounds per game, while Chauncey Billups provided the team with 12.5 points and 5.5 assists per game, Brandon contributed 12.4 points, 8.3 assists and 1.6 steals per game, and Smith provided with 10.7 points and 6.3 rebounds per game.
-Meanwhile, Anthony Peeler contributed 9.0 points per game, Rasho Nesterovic averaged 8.4 points, 6.5 rebounds and 1.3 blocks per game, and Trent provided with 7.5 points and 4.2 rebounds per game.
+Kevin Garnett averaged 21.2 points, 12.1 rebounds, 5.2 assists and 1.6 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
+In addition, Wally Szczerbiak averaged 18.7 points and 4.8 rebounds per game, while Chauncey Billups provided the team with 12.5 points and 5.5 assists per game, and also led them with 124 three-point field goals, Brandon contributed 12.4 points, 8.3 assists and 1.6 steals per game, and Smith provided with 10.7 points and 6.3 rebounds per game.
+Meanwhile, Anthony Peeler contributed 9.0 points per game and 111 three-point field goals, Rasho Nesterovic averaged 8.4 points, 6.5 rebounds and 1.3 blocks per game, and Trent provided with 7.5 points and 4.2 rebounds per game.